dasu/syrup-sopel-modules/README.md

 Pushbullet module.
 At work and someone posted a link to something interesting, but can't/shouldn't view it?
 Push it to your phone instead to safely view it.
 Requires pushbullet API key.
 ##### pixiv.py
 Pixiv module to search pixiv (jp and en) images.
 Warning, this has a higher memory/cpu usage compared to other modules.
+##### ratewaifu.py
+A waifu rating module that provides absolutely no value.
+Don't forget, you're waifu a shit tho.
 ##### remind.py
 A modified remind.py (from sopel's own plugins).  defaults to minutes when entering a number, does not require a message.
 Adds a 'LP' unit of time, which is 6 minutes, for love live school idol festival players.
 ##### search2.py